 Schematic representation of follow-up, treatment and sampling procedures in the standard and intense treatment group

-This study provides data on the efficacy of repeated PZQ treatment on the clearance of S. mansoni as measured by several diagnostic techniques.
+This study will provide data on the efficacy of repeated PZQ treatment on the clearance of S. mansoni as measured by several diagnostic techniques.
 These findings will inform future mass drug administration policy and shed light on position of novel diagnostic tools to evaluate schistosomiasis control strategies.

 The study is registered at clinicaltrials.gov (NCT02868385).